Greece says to miss public sector reform target

 Greek bonds have sold off in the past few weeks.
 Greek 10-year bond yields rose faster than longer-dated ones on Wednesday, with the Greek yield curve at its most inverted since April.

-During a visit to Athens, German Foreign Minister Guido Westerwelle said Greece had to implement a series of reforms it had agreed to under the bailout.

-"Things are moving in Greece... and we hope Greece continues on this path so that the pace of reforms does not decelerate," Westerwelle told reporters after meeting his Greek counterpart.

-To press Athens to deliver on reforms without creating a full-blown crisis, its lenders might refuse to pay the full sum in one go and break it up into monthly payments instead.
+To pressure Athens to deliver on reforms without creating a full-blown crisis, its lenders might refuse to pay the full sum in one go and break it up into monthly payments instead.

 Delays in pushing ahead with the hugely unpopular reforms have become a thorny issue in talks with lenders, who returned on Monday after a two-week break during which Prime Minister Antonis Samaras lost an ally in his ruling coalition and reshuffled his cabinet.